Coast Guard attempts to rescue wandering dog on frozen Lake Erie

 Sadly, they reported the dog kept running east and they couldn’t get close enough to the animal to bring it back to safety.

-However Roesch tells Fox 8 the dog did not seem to be in distress.
+However, Roesch tells Fox 8 the dog did not seem to be in distress.

 “He headed toward the nature preserve and that’s the last we had a visual on him… he was on all fours moving his way faster and we could make through the ice.”